-Copies of check stubs, timesheets, accounts, ledgers, or other supporting documentation should NOT be submitted with the QFRs unless otherwise instructed.
-The documentation must be separated by each budget category with the amounts clearly identified.
+Do NOT submit copies of check stubs, timesheets, accounts, ledgers, or other supporting documentation with the QFRs unless otherwise instructed.
 These records will be verified during a regularly occurring financial report verification process.
+At that time, documentation must be separated by budget categories with the amounts clearly identified.